omise/omise-android/README.md

 > **Note:** Google Play Service may not available on every brands or models.
 Please be concerned about the Google Play Service compatibility

 #### API 15 or lower
-These Android API levels could not add support for the proper encryption suites easily which means that the Android devices running those OS versions may not be able to use to connect to many services on the internet.
+These Android API levels could not support for the proper encryption suites easily which means that the Android devices running those OS versions may not be able to use to connect to many services on the internet.
 We recommend you to drop support for those API levels

 ## Contributing